Public History (MA)

 Public History Portfolio

-The portfolio, which represents the capstone of the program, documents the achievements of master’s students and thereby identifies their strengths, weaknesses and abilities as professional historians.
+The portfolio, which represents the capstone of the program, documents the achievements of master’s students and thereby identifies their strengths, weaknesses, and abilities as professional historians.
 Students begin compiling their portfolio during the first semester in the program.
-The portfolio will be evaluated by the student’s faculty advisor annually, and the final version will be submitted to the faculty committee a minimum of two days prior to the oral exam.
-Successful completion of the portfolio is required for admission to and/or continuation in the PhD program.
+The portfolio will be evaluated by the two-person faculty examination committee.
+The portfolio will be submitted to the examination committee a minimum of two days prior to the oral exam.

 Graduate & Professional Standards and Regulations